varnish/Varnish-Book/varnish_book.rst

 However, not all operating system kernels were prepared to deal with this capability.
 Therefore the parameter ``thread_pool_add_delay`` was added to ensure that there is a small delay between each thread that spawns.
-As operating systems have matured, this has become less important and the default value of ``thread_pool_add_delay`` has been reduced dramatically, from 20ms to 2ms.
+As operating systems have matured, this has become less important and the default value of ``thread_pool_add_delay`` has been reduced dramatically, from 20 ms to 2 ms.

 There are a few, less important parameters related to thread timing.
 The ``thread_pool_timeout`` is how long a thread is kept around when there is no work for it before it is removed.
 This only applies if you have more threads than the minimum, and is rarely changed.

 Another less important parameter is the ``thread_pool_fail_delay``.
-After the operating system fails to create a new thread, ``thread_pool_fail_delay`` defines how long to wait for a retrial.
+After the operating system fails to create a new thread, ``thread_pool_fail_delay`` defines how long to wait for a re-trial.

 System parameters
 -----------------